2019 Philippine House of Representatives elections: Changes from the outgoing Congress

-As there are now 245 districts; therefore, there are 61 party-list seats (at least 20% of the total), an increase from 59.
-The 18th Congress shall then have 306 representatives.
-However, as preparations were already on its way when the laws for the creation of General Santos and Southern Leyte districts were made, the commission decided to delay elections for the four seats involved to October 2019; the ballots for those districts showed their previous conflagrations as if it were not redistricted yet.
+However, as preparations were already on its way when the laws for the creation of General Santos's and Southern Leyte's districts were made, the commission decided to delay elections for the four seats involved to October 2019; the ballots for those districts showed their previous conflagrations as if it were not redistricted yet.
 A lawsuit was then decided by the Supreme Court prior to rescheduled elections, ordering the commission to declare the winner of the election in South Cotabato's 1st district.
-Upon doing so, the commission then declared the winner of the unified Southern Leyte district as well.
+Upon doing so, the commission then declared the winner of the Southern Leyte at-large district as well.
 The first elections for these two districts shall be in 2022, at the next general election.

-This left the number of districts to 243, with still 61 party-list seats.
+Summary of changes

+As there are now 243 districts; therefore, there are 61 party-list seats (at least 20% of the total), an increase from 59.
+The 18th Congress shall then have 304 representatives.

 Retiring and term-limited incumbents

 Term limited

-These representatives are term-limited, and are thus not allowed to run in 2019:
+These representatives were term-limited, and were thus not allowed to run in 2019: